 A sales representative actively seeks out and engages customer prospects.
-A good sales rep provides complete and appropriate solutions for every customer in order to boost top-line revenue growth, customer acquisition levels, and profitability.
+A good sales rep provides each customer with complete and appropriate solutions to increase revenue growth, customer acquisition, and profitability.

-Why Is It Challenging to File LTD For a Sales Representative
+Why Is It Difficult For a Sales Representative to Get LTD Benefits?

 - Perform cost-benefit and needs analysis of existing/potential customers to meet their needs